JohnAnderson777/Notes/computer-science.md

  - switch keeps a record of unique MAC addresses of each device, knows which computer to send data to
 - Adv:
   - Cables independent - if one fails, only one station affected
+  - no traffic - high performance even when network heavily used
+  - higher transmission speeds

+Circuit switching - direct link between 2 devices for duration of communication Packet switching - method of communication packets of data across network - each packet has own route, switching at every router